clevertree/hook-transpiler/src/HOOK_CONTEXT.md

 Repos should not use `window.location`, `window.history`, or other browser APIs for navigation.
 This enables:

-- Embedding in non-browser contexts (React Native, Node.js SSR).
+- Embedding in non-browser contexts (Android QuickJS, Node.js SSR).
 - Sandboxing and security (repos can't manipulate browser state).
 - Cleaner separation of concerns.